✦ ✦

 • Log in on time

-• Participate with camera on (unless approved otherwise)
+• Participate with camera on (unless an exception has been approved)

 • Remain reasonably engaged throughout the lesson